haskell-suite/haskell-names/README.md

 ### Known issues

+* Because a non-trivial amount of packages are not designed to work with anything except GHC, hs-gen-iface currently pretends to be GHC.
+This is of course not acceptable — contributions here are welcome. ([#32][])
 * haskell-names doesn't perform validation yet.
 If a module is not valid Haskell, then the behaviour is undefined.
 See the issues marked as [validation][].